madsstoumann/elements/book/Icon.md

 - **Animation**.
 You can animate each `path`, `line` etc. in an `<svg>`

-Google provide an _Icon font_ for their Material Design[^11], so the format is nor completely dead — yet.
+Google provides an _Icon font_ for their Material Design[^11], so the format is not completely dead — yet.

 [^1]: https://www.nngroup.com/articles/icon-usability
 [^2]: https://stackoverflow.com/questions/201479/what-is-base-64-encoding-used-for